elianafang/reply2reviewer_ZGRr/README.md

 # A1:
 We appreciate the reviewer’s thoughtful feedback and the opportunity to clarify our contributions.

-We respectfully clarify that our approach does not merely combine GDC with FIFR.
-Instead, we propose a novel extension of the GDC framework, termed Constrained Graph Diffusion (CD) (Section 3.1), which introduces a new mechanism to dynamically control the diffusion depth via the saturation-aware metric $\delta_t$ and constraint factor $\beta = 2K_0$.
-This modification directly addresses limitations of prior GDC-like methods, including over-diffusion, and inefficient global information propagation.
+We respectfully clarify that our approach does **not merely combine GDC with FIFR.
+Instead, we propose a novel extension of the GDC framework, termed Constrained Graph Diffusion (CD) (👉Section 3.1**), which introduces a new mechanism to dynamically control the diffusion depth via the saturation-aware metric $\delta_t$ and constraint factor $\beta = 2K_0$. **This modification directly addresses limitations of prior GDC-like methods, including over-diffusion, and inefficient global information propagation.**

 Only after establishing this new constrained diffusion mechanism, we integrate it with Feature Information Flow Routing (FIFR) as an enhancement module.
 Our goal with FIFR is to further improve feature-level guidance during diffusion, especially in graphs with complex semantics.
 However, the core contribution lies in the constrained diffusion formulation itself, rather than in a simple architectural combination.